 Transition to a young woman named Ashley (Gerard) moving into a house with a roommate while going to college at Generic University.
 She and her dad say a happy goodbye, and Ashley moves in.
 She meets her roommate, Proxy (Papalia).
 Who on earth named their daughter Proxy?
 Oh, I know!
-Beekuz dis iz uh moobee abowt dah INTURWEBBZ!
-Melanie Papalia, you’d better thank your lucky stars that your character in The Den is better written than your aggravatingly annoying little bimbo in Smiley.
+Because this is a movie about the INTERWEBS!

-By now, you will have probably noticed that every scene features awkwardly composed shots, poor lighting, and sets that are either really basic or completely overdone.
+By now, you will have probably noticed that every scene features awkwardly composed shots and poor lighting.
 This is because Michael Gallagher makes sketch comedies on YouTube.
 There’s a reason he never made it past that.
-The crappy shots, poor lighting and bad sets become incredibly distracting as the move goes on.
-Regardless of the quality of his Youtube videos, shart-for-brains shots, shoddy lighting, and poorly designed sets are never okay in a movie.
+The crappy shots, poor lighting, bad sets, and amateur editing become incredibly distracting as the move goes on.
+Regardless of the quality of his YouTube videos, shite-for-brains shots, shoddy lighting, and poorly designed sets are never okay in a movie.
 Smiley is a movie.
 An actual movie.
-And when Mister Gallagher is using the same effects one would use in a Youtube video in not just a legitimate movie but a legitimate movie that’s being released in theaters, I have to judge it just like I would any other movie.
+And when Mister Gallagher is using the same effects one would use in a YouTube video in not just a legitimate movie but a legitimate movie that’s being released in theaters, I have to judge it just like I would any other movie.
 And the verdict is that Gallagher’s movie looks inexcusably aesthetically amateur and unprofessional.
 It looks like he’s shooting another YouTube sketch video.

 Ashley, through odd, unrealistic circumstances, introduces herself to a young man whose name is – I kid you not – Binder (Dawson).
 However, it’s not pronounced “bine-der”, as in a binder that you use in school, but “bin-der”.
 Who on earth names their son Binder?
 And why is Shane Dawson’s Creek here?
 Oh yeah, I forgot – this entire movie is basically a collaboration of Youtubers.
 Goddammit.
 Binder establishes his character as the stereotypical bullied kid who has no idea how to act, as Zane and his goons verbally assault Binder with poorly written insults.
 Why?
 Because Binder reported some pedophile activity on 4chan to the police, and has now received the nickname of Pedobear.
 Another Inturnurt reference!
 You know, I could have sworn that anyone with two brain cells to rub together believes that pedophilia is disgusting and evil and that pedophiles should die slow and painful deaths.
 Oh wait, I forgot the times we’re living in, when a site like Salon actually gives a self-proclaimed pedophile a platform.
 The guy tries to tell us that pedophilia is just another sexual orientation on the same level as being gay, bi, or trans, and has the gall to address normal, rational people who think pedophilia is disgusting as “right-wing bigots”.
 No, really, go check out Todd Nickerson on Salon.
 You’ll be pleasantly repulsed and insulted.